 Change Line 23 on page 128 as follows

-In most RF sensing scenarios, the sensing initiator is the device where the RF sensing applications reside, and hence the sensing initiator may require the sensing measurement report.
-For the cases that the sensing initiator is the sensing transmitter, a sensing measurement report shall be sent by the sensing responder to provide the measurement report to the sensing initiator.
+In most RF sensing scenarios, the sensing controller is the device where the RF sensing applications reside, and hence the sensing controller may require the sensing measurement report.
+For the cases that the sensing controller is the sensing transmitter, a sensing measurement report shall be sent by the sensing controlee to provide the measurement report to the sensing controller.
 Based on the roles of sensing devices, the possible scenarios are:

 ⎯ Mono-static sensing.

-⎯ Bistatic sensing, where the initiator is the sensing receiver.
+⎯ Bistatic sensing, where the sensing controller is the sensing receiver.

-⎯ Bistatic sensing, where the initiator is the sensing transmitter.
+⎯ Bistatic sensing, where the sensing controller is the sensing transmitter.

-⎯ Multistatic sensing, where the initiator is the sensing receiver.
+⎯ Multistatic sensing, where the sensing controller is the sensing receiver.

-⎯ Multistatic sensing, where the initiator is the sensing transmitter, supporting scheduling of CIR measurement reports from multiple responders.
+⎯ Multistatic sensing, where the sensing controller is the sensing transmitter, supporting scheduling of CIR measurement reports from multiple responders.

 ⎯ Sensing by proxy.